Wadena, Saskatchewan

 Wadena (/wəˈdiːnə/ wə-DEE-nə) is a town in the Canadian province of Saskatchewan, located east of Saskatoon, north of Fort Qu'Appelle and northwest of Yorkton on the eastern shore of the Quill Lakes.
 The town is known for its birdwatching and hunting opportunities as Quill Lakes is part of a major flight path.
 The Wadena and District Museum, located just south of Wadena on Highway 35, also hosts an annual Vintage Day in July.

 Wadena is the administrative centre of the Rural Municipality of Lakeview.
-It is also the administrative headquarters of the Fishing Lake Saulteaux First Nation band government.
+It is also the administrative headquarters of the Fishing Lake First Nation band government.

 The town is named after Wadena, Minnesota, the place of origin of some early settlers of Scandinavian American descent.
 The town in Minnesota was in turn named after a Chippewa/Saulteaux Chief.